taronaeo/llama.cpp-s390x/docs/build-s390x.md

 ### 1. Virtualization Setup

-We strongly recommend using only LPAR (Type-1) virtualization to get the most performance.
+It is strongly recommended to use only LPAR (Type-1) virtualization to get the most performance.

 Note: Type-2 virtualization is not supported at the moment, while you can get it running, the performance will not be the best.

 ### 2. IFL (Core) Count

-We recommend a minimum of 8 shared IFLs assigned to the LPAR.
+It is recommended to allocate a minimum of 8 shared IFLs assigned to the LPAR.
 Increasing the IFL count past 8 shared IFLs will only improve Prompt Processing performance but not Token Generation.

 Note: IFL count does not equate to vCPU count.

 ### 3. SMT vs NOSMT (Simultaneous Multithreading)

-We strongly recommend disabling SMT via the kernel boot parameters as it negatively affects performance.
+It is strongly recommended to disable SMT via the kernel boot parameters as it negatively affects performance.
 Please refer to your Linux distribution's guide on disabling SMT via kernel boot parameters.

 ### 4. BLAS vs NOBLAS

-We strongly recommend using BLAS for llama.cpp as there are no custom kernels for s390x for llama.cpp at the moment.
+IBM VXE/VXE2 SIMD acceleration depends on the BLAS implementation.
+It is strongly recommended to use BLAS.

 ## Getting Help on IBM Z & LinuxONE